 Intermediate Frequency: 256kc/s

-Chassis Notes: The 108 is one of the first to use the baking-pan style chassis.
+Chassis Notes (most schematics can be clicked to download a full size version): The 108 is one of the first to use the baking-pan style chassis.

 General Construction Notes for Radio Corporation of New Zealand Ltd: The first digit of the serial number typically indicates the year of manufacture of RCNZ chassis' (although not the decade - that requires a little knowledge of the valves, construction, etc).
 Sets from around 1934 onwards were often (but not always) constructed in a distinctive pressed 'baking pan' style chassis, seemingly unique to RCNZ.